ZicongJiang/mine-web/content/en/project/Beidou/index.md

 # Project summary to display on homepage.
 summary = """
- 1).
-Design a software that uses “BeiDou” data transparent transmission to realize the reading of various sensor data in remote environments through wireless transmission and real-time monitoring of the environment.<br>
+➢ Designed a software that uses “BeiDou” data transparent transmission to realize the reading of various sensor data in remote environments through wireless transmission and real-time monitoring of the environment.</br>
- 2).
-Use QtCreator software for the development (Qt uses C++ for programming).
-Before using BeiDou transparent transmission, first realize the method of using RS485 bus to read data by wire, and then connect BeDou to realize BeiDou communication.<br>
+➢ Used QtCreator software for the development (Qt uses C++ for programming), RS485 bus to read data by wire, and then connectted BeDou to realize BeiDou communication.</br>
+➢ On the basis of the RS485 bus, three different sensors can be read and recorded at one time.
+The sensor to be read and the corresponding reading interval can be set separately.
+The function of automatically searching the port and configuring the device number is realized..
+On the basis of realizing wired reading, BeiDou transparent transmission is used to achieve short-range wireless data collection</br>

  """

 # Tags: can be used for filtering projects.